 "In this episode, Cade Foster discovers an experimental race of sea life that demonstrates uncharacteristic amphibian properties.
 A breed of fish that can breathe on land appears as a result of alien experimentation."

-On this day in 1998, UPN's Seven Days aired "The Gettysburg Virus."
+On this day in 1998 (in the U.S.), UPN's Seven Days aired "The Gettysburg Virus."
 Officially, this served as the third episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Recalled from a survival exercise, Parker has to go back to prevent the release of a virus that will devastate the world's population."